andreasgottardi/pdfmerge/README.md

 ```
 -a "f;filename.pdf;key=value,name=prename,id=4711"
 ```
-The comma charactor (,) is a separator of key value pairs.
+The comma character (,) is a separator of key value pairs.
 If a comma is required in either a key or a value it has to be escaped by backslash (\\,).

 The equal character (=) is a separator of key and value.
 If a equal character is required in either a key or value it has to be escaped by backslash (\\=).